MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

 > [!NOTE]
 > Configuring *Start and Stop Active Directory Certificate Services* event auditing may cause restart delays when dealing with a large AD CS database.
 Consider removing irrelevant entries from the database, or alternatively, refrain from enabling this specific type of event.

-## Configure auditing for Entra Connect
+## Configure auditing for Microsoft Entra Connect

-**To configure auditing on Entra Connect servers**:
+**To configure auditing on Microsoft Entra Connect servers**:

-1. Create a group policy to apply to your Entra Connect servers.
+1. Create a group policy to apply to your Microsoft Entra Connect servers.
 Edit it and configure the following auditing settings:

     1. Go to **Computer Configuration\Policies\Windows Settings\Security Settings\Advanced Audit Policy Configuration\Audit Policies\Logon/Logoff\Audit Logon**.